sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Aggarwal** came ‘from Agar or Agroha’, Ahluwalia ‘from Ahlu’, Irani ‘from Iran’, Lad ‘from southern Gujarat’, and Mathur ‘from Mathura’.
 Many of the Marwadis picked their name based on this like Jhunjhunwala, Singhania, etc. So did the Khatris, Arora came from Aror (now Rohri, in Sind, Pakistan).

 ### Others
 Dhawan on the name of a clan in the Khatri (‘member of the warrior caste’ who later got into business) community.
 It is popularly believed to mean ‘runner’, ‘messenger’, from Sanskrit /dhāv-/‘to run’.

 Tandan derived from the Sanskrit dandanam or punishment, as, in ancient times, men of this caste were employed to carry out the punishments that were inflicted by the authorities upon offenders.
 Sawhney were the commander, **Handa** were into ‘cooking pot and Badal were into water.
 Srivastava came  from Sanskrit šrīvasta ‘abode of wealth’).

 Mittal were Agarwal Bania community, probably derived from Sanskrit mitra ‘friend, ally’.

+Tanti, Tantuvaya the word means thread - wearer.
+It is an occupational name used by various weaving castes.
+Tunnaran were tailor, Uppu were the salt traders.

+### Muslim Names
+Muslim Khojas were another group of successful merchants.
+The name Khoja, or Khwajah, meant a rich and respectable gentleman, an opulent merchant.
+Bohras, also spelled Bohara or Vohra, is derived from the Gujarati word vohorvu meaning ‘trade’ and records the occupation of the first converters to Islam.
+The Memons another mercantile community, were known as maumins or believers.
+The word maumin was distorted to Memon.
 ### European Connects
 Dubash (duâ’ + ‘bhash’ = translator) as an occupation got started a post-European entry, but as a surname was first used by Hormasji Pestonji Shroff who migrated in 1852 and started his business in Karachi, by calling himself as Dubash.
 In Goa you will find **Braganza** from the city of Bragança in Portugal.
 Its the name of the royal house whose members occupied the throne of Portugal.
 Same way we have D’Souza minor places in Portugal or Spain named Sousa or Souza.
 Da Silva came  name from Portuguese /silva/‘wood, thicket, bramble’.